389ds/389ds.github.io/docs/389ds/howto/howto-use-lmdb.md

 Pre-requisites
 --------------

-This work was integrated on Fedora master branch.
+This work was integrated on Fedora rawhide branch.
 (Not yet in REHL but planned for 9.1 or 9.2)

 You now need to install both lmdb-libs and libdb to run 389ds ( and lmdb-devel and libdb-devel to build 389ds )